mrousavy/Fiddle/README.md

 		4. Add Language Name to `Fiddle.UI/Editor.xaml` in `ComboBox` as `ComboBoxItem`
 		5. Add Compiler initialization to `Fiddle.UI/Helper/ChangeLanguage(..)` with name from `ComboBoxItem`
 		6. (Optionally) Add file-extension to `Fiddle.UI/Helper/GetFilterForLanguage(..)`
 		7. (Optionally) Add Syntax highlighting definition to `Fiddle.UI/Syntax/`
+3. Commit & Push
+4. Create a pull request (on your fork)